Want to get more tips directly from other small business owners and employees? Learn more about our new Small Business Community newsletter here.

 Some tools to have at hand?
 A CRM, an email marketing tool (Mailchimp, Drip, Constant Contact), and a social media post manager (Buffer, Hubspot).

-Marketing shouldn’t be too hard as long as you take things slow.
+Marketing shouldn’t be painful as long as you take things slow.
 Remember to approach each campaign with a specific goal, and build from there.
 Use a CRM or other tool to make sure you know who you’re marketing to, and let your empathy shine through the content.

 All of our tips today came directly from readers and contributors to our Small Business Community Tips newsletter.
 This is a newsletter community for small business owners and employees to ask questions and get answers from their peers.
 If you like what you've read and would like to contribute questions and tips, and read more future issues, click here to join the newsletter.